Listen to Giles Tremlett introduce this tour:

 Falset, Priorat.
 The landscape of Priorat is one of striking natural beauty, known for its vineyards, rock-clinging villages and pine-clad slopes.
 The caves here, used for centuries by locals for storage and shelter, provided the Republican army with hiding places for munitions and people.
 As the last great battle of the civil war dashed Republican hopes of victory in the summer of 1938, the vast cave of Santa Llúcia, near La Bisbal de Falset, was swiftly transformed into a remarkable field hospital where many international volunteers spent time.

 Castelldefels, Barcelona.
 Drive northeast to Barcelona.
-Stop at Colònia Güell, a purpose-built modernist utopian ‘village’ and factory complex built by textile industrialist, Eusebio Güell for millworkers.
+Stop at Colònia Güell, a purpose-built modernist utopian ‘village’ and factory complex erected by textile industrialist, Eusebio Güell for millworkers.
 Anarchism, trade unionism and workers’ movements flourished here, and during the civil war the mill was collectivised.
 Prior to that, Güell had commissioned Antoni Gaudí to design a church for the estate.
 Though never completed, the crypt is an exquisite construction, showing the architect at his most innovative.
 Nearby, the fort of Castelldefels was used as a prison for Republican deserters and enemies.
 On top of rococo decor that reflects a chapel’s former usage, remarkable pencil ‘frescoes’ and political drawings made by the prisoners survive.
 First of two nights in Barcelona.

 Barcelona.
 A morning walk down the leafy pedestrianised Rambla follows in the footsteps of Orwell and the internecine divisions of the left described in Homage to Catalonia.
 In the Gothic quarter, anarchists burned churches to the ground.
 Take the metro to the National Museum of Catalan Art, which as well as its famous Romanesque collection, has rooms devoted to art produced during the conflict and after, as well as posters and sculpture.
 Some free time to explore other parts of the gallery.